Ava-HW/Catculator/README.md

 If a user inputs Q while using a calculator, the program will display the option to quit completely or continue by pressing enter.
 If the user enters neither Q nor enter, the program will return to the main menu anyway.

+### __Acknowledgements__

+Formula for How big will my kitten get calculator: [Calculator on Omnicalculator](https://www.omnicalculator.com/biology/how-big-will-my-cat-get)
+Formula for How old is my cat in human years calculator: [Calculator on Omnicalculator](https://www.omnicalculator.com/biology/cat-age)
+Formula for Is my cat overweight calculator: [Calculator on Omnicalculator](https://www.omnicalculator.com/biology/cat-bmi)